BenWashburn1457/seatrac_driver/README.md

 ### List of examples:
 * ping_example:
     Demonstrates the PING protocol.
-Sends a ping request to a nearby beacon, then once it receives a response, prints out the data and sends another request to the same beacon.
+Sends a ping request to a nearby beacon with id 15.
+    Once it receives a response, it prints out the data and sends another request to the same beacon.
 Terminates once the enter key is pressed.
 * data_send_example:
     Run data_send_example in two terminals connected to each beacon.